 Program graduates are provided with the knowledge and skills necessary to meet the demands that will be placed upon them in an ever-changing field where surgical, technological, and basic sciences are rapidly changing.

 The 21-month curriculum leading to a Master of Science in Cardiovascular Science degree is a full-time professional program of seven continuous quarters.
 The program begins with three quarters of didactic and laboratory education at the Glendale campus.
-The student is exposed to clinical medicine during the first three quarters through clinical observation at affiliated hospitals in the Phoenix area.
+The student is exposed to cardiac surgery during the first three quarters through clinical observation at affiliated hospitals in the Phoenix area.

-The clinical rotation segment is off campus and commences the student's second year of clinical practicum held at various affiliated hospitals located across the country.
+The clinical rotation segment commences the student's second year.
+The clinical practicums are off campus at various affiliated hospitals located across the country.
 Relocation during clinical rotations will be necessary.
 This is a rigorous and demanding program; however, graduates are rewarded with the satisfaction that comes with accomplishment and an excellent start to their professional careers.